snozbot/fungus/Docs/fungus_docs/blocks.md

 <!-- **************************************************** -->
 ## The 3 types of Block (Event Block, Branching Block, Standard Block)

-Fungus Flowcharts visually differentiate three differents kinds of Block behavior:
+%Fungus Flowcharts visually differentiate three differents kinds of Block behavior:

 1. Event Block - blue rounded rectangle (Block execution triggered by an event)
 2. Branching Block - orange polygon (passes control to 2 or more other Blocks, and not and Event Block)
 3. Standard Block - yellow rectangle (no event, passes control to 0 or 1 other blocks)

 ### 1: Event Block - blue rounded rectangle
-One way Fungus decides when to start executing the Commands inside a Block is if a Block has defined an Execute On Event.
+One way %Fungus decides when to start executing the Commands inside a Block is if a Block has defined an Execute On Event.
 If a Block has any of the possible Execute On Events chosen (such as Game Started, Message Received, Sprite Drag Completed, Key Pressed etc.) then this Block will be displayed as a **blue rounded rectangle**:

 ![event block]